-Diwali (or Deepavali, the “festival of light”) is an annual Indian festival celebrated in the autumn.
-It is by far the biggest and the brightest festival in India.
-It’s as important to Indians as Christmas is to the west.
-The occasion literally illumines the entire nation with its Divine brilliance – dazzling all with profound delight!
+Diwali – or Deepavali, the “festival of light” – is an annual Indian festival celebrated each autumn.
+It is by far the biggest and brightest festival in the Motherland.
+Diwali as important to Indians as Christmas is to the west.
+The occasion literally illumines the entire nation with its Divine brilliance!

 Diwali originated as a harvest festival that signified the final harvest of the year before winter.
-The festival, which coincides with the Hindu New Year, celebrates new beginnings and the victory of light over darkness.
+The festival, which coincides with the Hindu New Year, celebrates new beginnings and the victory of truth over untruth.

-The festival gets its name from the row (avali) of clay lamps (or deepa) that Indians light outside their homes to embody the inner light that protects us from darkness.
+The festival gets its name from the row (avali) of clay lamps (deepa) that Indians light outside their homes to embody the inner light that protects us from darkness.

-The Yoga, Vedanta and Samkhya schools denote that there is something beyond the physical body and mind which is pure, infinite, and eternal called Satya (Truth/Pure Awareness).
-Diwali’s commemoration of the victory of good over evil refers to the light of higher knowledge dispelling all ignorance – the ignorance that veils one’s true nature, not as the body, but as the unchanging, infinite, limitless and supreme reality.
-With this awakening comes compassion and the awareness of the oneness of all things.
+The Yoga, Vedanta and Samkhya schools denote that there is something beyond the physical body and mind which is infinite and eternal called Satya (Truth/Pure Awareness).
+Diwali’s commemoration of the victory of good over evil refers to the light of higher knowledge dispelling all ignorance – the ignorance that veils one’s true nature, not as the body and mind, but as the unchanging, limitless and Supreme Reality.
+With this awakening comes compassion and the awareness of the oneness of all phenomenon.

 On the eve of Diwali people clean and decorate their homes and offices.
-On Diwali night Indians dress up in new clothes or their best outfit, light up diyas (lamps and candles) both inside and outside their home, and participate in family puja (prayers) typically to Lakshmi – the goddess of wealth and prosperity.
-(Some believe that Lakshmi wanders the Earth looking for homes where she will be welcomed.
-People open their doors and windows and light lamps to invite Lakshmi in.)
-Following puja, fireworks take place, and then a family feast is enjoyed including mithai (sweets).
-An exchange of gifts between family members and close friends follows.
+On Diwali night Indians dress up in new clothes or their best outfit, light diyas (lamps and candles) both inside and outside their home, and participate in family pooja (prayers) typically to Lakshmi – the goddess of abundance and prosperity.
+Lakshmi wanders the Earth looking for homes where she will be welcomed.
+People open their doors and windows and light lamps to invite Lakshmi in.
+Following pooja, fireworks take place, and then a family feast is enjoyed including mithai (sweets).
+An exchange of gifts among family members and close friends follows.

-On the night of Diwali light your altar and diyas in your windows sills, sit quietly, close your eyes, withdraw the senses, and concentrate on the supreme light that you are.
+On the night of Diwali light your altar and diyas in your windows sills, sit quietly, close your eyes, withdraw the senses – and concentrate on the supreme light that you are.
 Honour this recognition and give thanks.

 This article was originally published for Salt Spring Malas.